 Ants are everywhere, and most homes suffer from invasions and infestations on a yearly basis.
 Nothing is safe; once they are inside, they will find something to eat.
 If there is no food available, ants will simply go after the water in a sink or in a pet bowl.
-You might think you can only resort to spending tons on poisons and chemical sprays that are dangerous to you, your children, and your pets, but there is another option.
+You might think you can only resort to spending money on poisons and chemical sprays that are dangerous to you, your children, and your pets, but there is another option.
 A number of herbs and natural compounds repel ants if used properly.

 Strongly Scented Herbs